Perspective | She flipped off President Trump — and got fired from her government contracting job

 [A cyclist flipped off Trump’s motorcade and entered the annals of presidential protests]

-But Briskman wasn’t wearing anything that connected her to the company when she was on her ride, nor is there anything on her personal social media accounts — where she wordlessly posted the photo without identifying herself — to link her to the firm.
+But Briskman wasn’t wearing anything that connected her to the company when she was on her ride, nor is there anything on her personal social-media accounts — where she wordlessly posted the photo without identifying herself — to link her to the firm.

 She identifies herself as an Akima employee on her LinkedIn account but makes no mention of the middle-finger photo there.